3D Plant Model

 €13.95 Select options This product has multiple variants.
 The options may be chosen on the product page -

-At its core, a plant 3D model is a digital representation of real or stylized plants that can be used in 3D environments.
+At its core, a plant 3D model is a digital representation of real or stylized vegetation that can be used in three dimensional environments.

 These models can range from simple low-polygon designs to highly detailed and textured models.

-Plant 3d plant model can be integrated into many types of projects, including architectural designs, animations, films, video games, and virtual reality environments.
+Just one 3D model of plants can be integrated into many types of projects, including architectural designs, animations, films, video games, and virtual reality environments.

 When integrating 3D plant models into your projects, it’s essential to consider both aesthetics and technical performance.